Four regimes of primary radiation damage in tungsten

-To conclude, we have here provided accurate data for the primary radiation damage of tungsten across all relevant energies, from the threshold displacement energy 40 eV up to 2 MeV, with a simple linear trend that extrapolates to even higher energies.
+To conclude, we have here provided accurate simulated data for the primary radiation damage of tungsten across all relevant energies, from the threshold displacement energy 40 eV up to 2 MeV, with a simple linear trend that extrapolates to even higher energies.
 Strikingly, the final linear regime IV revealed and characterised here starts at around 300 keV, coinciding with the highest recoil energy from 14.1 MeV fusion neutrons.
 This can be considered a fortunate coincidence, because it means that even in high-energy heavy-ion irradiation experiments with recoils beyond fusion relevancy, the induced collision cascades split and behave similarly to fusion-relevant recoils and the extent of the primary damage can be linearly extrapolated from the high-energy data of Figs.~\ref{fig:nvacs} and \ref{fig:clust}.
+Finally we have provided a revised damage model for the number of defects in the primary damage that reproduces the observed trends across all four regimes, from near-threshold energies to sublinear, superlinear, and the final linear trend.

 \textit{Acknowledgments.} JB and FG acknowledge funding from the Research council of Finland through the OCRAMLIP (grant number 354234) and the DEVHIS (grant number 340538) projects, respectively.
 This work has been partially carried out under the EUROfusion E-TASC Advanced Computing Hub project.
 This work has partially been carried out within the framework of the EUROfusion Consortium, funded by the European Union via the Euratom Research and Training Programme (Grant Agreement No 101052200 — EUROfusion).
 Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Commission.
 Neither the European Union nor the European Commission can be held responsible for them.
 We acknowledge University of Helsinki, Finland for awarding this project access to the LUMI supercomputer, owned by the EuroHPC Joint Undertaking, hosted by CSC (Finland) and the LUMI consortium.